jarlandi/sna/session-1/ps01_cytoscape_basics.md

 Your report should end with the following text:

-**I hereby declare that all of the text, tables, and figures in this report were produced by myself.**
+**I/we hereby declare that, except for the code provided by the course instructors, all of my/our code, report, and figures were produced by myself/ourselves.**